Mellanox/libvma/README.txt

 Use VMA_STATS_FILE to get internal VMA statistics like vma_stats provide.
-If this parameter is set and the user application performed transmite or receive activity on a socket, then these values will be logs once the sockets are closed.
+If this parameter is set and the user application performed transmit or receive activity on a socket, then these values will be logs once the sockets are closed.

 Below is a logout example of a socket performance counters.